SunsetWan/Human-Face-Detection-Based-on-ASM-Algorithm/README.md

 - [ ] ~~Try to be familiar with the call of the library named Stasm.~~
 - [ ] Start to read the [Introduction to C++ and OpenCV ](./Introduction_to_c++_and_opencv.pdf) and to install OpenCV 2.0 on laptops

+**IMPORTANT ISSUE**: Because of engaging in national post-graduate entrance examination, I have had to call a halt to this project.
+Thanks.
+I appreciate your understanding.

 # For Reference
 1. [人脸特征点定位——ASM和AAM算法](http://blog.sina.com.cn/s/blog_6138c5b80101k8w3.html)